Responding to COVID-19: insight, support and guidance

 The Code is reviewed continually and is normally updated annually.
-The 2021/22 Code and 2022/23 Codes have been developed by the CIPFA/LASAAC Local Authority Code Board and has effect for financial years commencing on or after 1 April 2021 and 1 April 2022 respectively.
+The 2023/24 Code has been developed by the CIPFA/LASAAC Local Authority Code Board and has effect for financial years commencing on or after 1 April 2023.
+Earlier editions of the Code apply to previous financial years.

 Code of Practice on Local Authority Accounting in the United Kingdom 2022/23